ElaineArchbold/front-end-development-milestone-project/readme.md

 ## Features
-I have added a scrolling parallax to the home page, along with a photo carousel.
+The home page features a scrolling parallax effect, with photo carousel and contact form.
+The portfolio page includes a gallery lightbox made from a snippet taken from https://epicbootstrap.com/snippets/lightbox-gallery.

 ### Features Left to Implement
-I would like to add a modal to have the images in the porfolio page appear in a lightbox.
-I would also like to add an 'upcoming events' page when Ritchie begins to display his work in public.
+I would like to add a 'shop' page where people could purchase prints of the images and an 'upcoming events' page when Ritchie begins to display his work in public.

 ## Testing